 We aim to be innovative in our practice to provide contextualised, stimulating learning opportunities which allow all our children to access learning.
-We work as part of local networks (Catholic Schools Partnership and Bradford West Partnership) to share ideas and resources.
+As a Teaching School we actively work alongside local networks such as the Catholic School Partnership Teaching School Alliance to share ideas and resources.

 In school the children learn through a themed topic approach based on our locality with an emphasis on first hand experiences.
 Each topic where possible is accompanied with a school trip that is central to the children’s learning experience.
 In addition to this they will have a series of memorable learning experiences.
 This includes: visitors into school, themed dressing-up days, project work, an assembly or a recreated experience in school.

 We enable our pupils to succeed through challenging tasks and activities that encourage them to take risks.
 We develop their ability to think independently, enabling them to transfer their learning to all aspects of their life; preparing them for the future.
 We actively teach the skills needed to be a successful learner and reward these in our weekly “Celebration Worship.”